rar-ensemble/lab_site/data-management/index.md

 ## Our Network-Attached Storage (NAS) Device

 We use an 8-bay [Synology DS1817+](https://www.synology.com/en-us/products/DS1817+) NAS device.
-This device will help us achieve 2 important things: 1) regular backups of ongoing work, and 2) long-term storage or completed work.
+This device will help us achieve 2 important things: 1) regular backups of ongoing work, and 2) long-term storage of completed work.
 The storage on this device is divided into 2 volumes, `volume1` and `volume2`, where `volume1` is intended for regular backups and `volume2` is intended for long-term storage.
 The image and table below summarize the differences between the two volumes.

 ![Synology NAS Device](/images/data-management/synology-nas.png "Synology NAS Device")